Monday, 8 February 2016

 VV Capelle (Netherlands)

-Voetbalvereniging Capelle, or VV Capelle is a Dutch amateur football club who were formed on the 20th February 1930, who are located in the town of Capelle aan den Ijssel, which is on the Hollandse Ijssel river, on the eastern outskirts of Rotterdam.
+VV Capelle is a Dutch amateur football club from the town of Capelle aan den Ijssel, on the eastern outskirts of Rotterdam.

-Ron Timmers had a short spell in charge of team affairs before being replaced by the returning van Bremen.
-Ralph Kalkman was appointed in 2020, with 'Kasteelbewoners' finishing third in 2021-22 before René van Eck took charge of the team, who finished league runners-up, before the Dutch league system was tweaked.
+The team was relegated in 2017-18.
+Ralph Kalkman was appointed as team trainer in 2020, with 'Kasteelbewoners' finishing third in 2021-22 before René van Eck took charge as the side finished league runners-up, before the Dutch league system was tweaked.

-Castelle were placed in the fifth-tier Vierde Divisie B, which was now weekend football rather than being able to choose a specific day.
-Kevin Vink was appointed trainer in 2024 to build on a third-place finish.
+Castelle were placed in the fifth-tier Vierde Divisie B. Kevin Vink was appointed trainer in 2024 to build on a third-place finish the previous season.

 My visit

-My morning in Rotterdam had gone very well, having managed to get inside all three previous venues.
-I had taken the B Metro line from Nieuw Verlaat after calling in at XerxesDZB back to Capelseburg, where I changed to the C line for two stops down to Slotlaan.
+My morning in Rotterdam had gone very well.
+I managed to get inside all three previous venues I'd visited.
+The B Metro line took me from Nieuw Verlaat after calling in at XerxesDZB back to Capelseburg, where I changed to the C line for two stops down to Slotlaan.

 It was just over a ten-minute walk down Slotlaan and then onto Da Costasingel for a few hundred yards before arriving at Sportpark ‘t Slot on the right-hand side.